Lea Wait Award

 Starting in 2023, MWPA and the Maine Crime Wave established the Lea Wait Award.
 Lea was a frequent panelist at the Maine Crime Wave and a finalist for the Maine Literary Award and beloved in Maine’s writing communities.
 She was also a USA Today best-selling author and speaker and wrote the Mainely Needlepoint mystery series, the Shadows Antique Print mystery series, and the Maine Murder Mystery series, among others.

-Each year, the Lea Wait Award goes to a writer who has made significant contributions to the Maine crime writing community and whose own work exemplifies excellent writing across a variety of related genres.
+Each year, the Lea Wait Award goes to a writer who has made significant contributions to the Maine crime writing community and whose own work exemplifies excellent writing across a variety of related genres, forms, and styles.
 In 2023, we gave the first Lea Wait Award to Kathy Lynn Emerson.
 We are proud to present the second Lea Wait Award to Kate Flora.

 Kate Flora grew up on a chicken farm in Maine where the Friday afternoon trip to the library was the high point of her week.
 She attended law school and worked in the Maine attorney general’s office, protecting battered kids, chasing deadbeat dads, and representing the Human Rights Commission.